dappre/jenkins-lib-lazy/README.md

-# Jenkins Lib Lazy
+# Jenkins lazyLib
 Re-usable shared library to setup lazy Jenkins pipelines

 ## Scope
-LazyLib is a collection of global methods, classes and resources to ease the maintenance of Jenkins pipelines.
+The lazyLib is a collection of global methods, classes and resources to ease the maintenance of Jenkins pipelines.

 The primary goal is to make pipelines from different projects looks pretty much the same, so they could be easier to understand, design and mostly maintain.

-The secondary goal is to not repeat code used by the pipelines in each similar projects.
+The secondary goal is to reduce duplication of the code used by the pipelines for each similar projects.

 For instance, if a bunch of your projects use a common shell script and/or Dockerfile, chances are you will either have to:
 - update those in every project separately
-- implement some step to provision it from a shared lib
+- implement some step to provision those from a shared lib or a single repo
-- do both if you need to add/test a specific feature for one project
+- do both if you have to add and test a specific feature for one project

 So the idea of lazyLib is to define some steps/scripts to be run on some nodes, possibly inside containers, without having to re-invent the wheel each time.